Anthony Sowell: Discovery of bodies and arrest

-In September 2009, Sowell invited Latundra Billups to his home for a drink.
+In September 2009, Sowell invited Latundra Billups to his home to smoke crack cocaine.
 On September 22, she told police that after a few drinks, he became angry and hit, choked, and raped her as she passed out.
 On October 29, police arrived at his home with an arrest warrant.
 He was not there, but he was located and arrested two days later.

 The bodies of two women were buried in a shallow grave in the basement and four other women were found on the third floor of the home, and in crawlspaces.
 After digging in the backyard, investigators found three more bodies and partial remains of a fourth.
 A human skull in a bucket inside the house brought the body count to 11.
 Most of the victims were killed by manual strangulation and others were gagged or had ligatures on their bodies when they were discovered.

-Sowell also raped three women, luring them to his property with an invitation to smoke crack cocaine with him.
+Sowell also raped three other women, luring them to his property with an invitation to smoke crack with him.

 At the time of his arrest, Sowell was 50 years old.
 He had been living at that location for four years.
 He was held on $5 million bond.
-His trial was originally supposed to start on June 2, 2010 but was repeatedly delayed: first to September 7 to give his attorneys more time to prepare, then to February 14, 2011, then to May 2 at the request of his attorneys who needed more time to examine thousands of records and hours of surveillance video footage shot from the property next door to Sowell's, and later to June 6 at the request of the prosecution due to scheduling conflicts.
+His trial was originally supposed to start on June 2, 2010, but was repeatedly delayed: first to September 7 to give his attorneys more time to prepare, then to February 14, 2011, then to May 2 at the request of his attorneys who needed more time to examine thousands of records and hours of surveillance video footage shot from the property next door to Sowell's, and later to June 6 at the request of the prosecution due to scheduling conflicts.
 The trial began on June 6, 2011.